A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-.1in The three cases are disjoint, they cover all possible $\circ$-decorated Dyck paths with rise-touch composition beginning with a $1$ and the weights on the left hand side of the equation agree with those on the right and side, hence equation \eqref{eq:firststepsmall} holds. \end{proof} \end{subsection} \end{section}
+.1in The three cases are disjoint, they cover all possible $\circ$-decorated Dyck paths with rise-touch composition beginning with a $1$ and the weights on the left hand side of the equation agree with those on the right hand side, hence equation \eqref{eq:firststepsmall} holds. \end{proof} \end{subsection} \end{section}

-\begin{section}{The symmetric function recurrence} In this section we will provide a proof of the following symmetric function identity that agrees with the combinatorial recurrence on the generating function for $\circ$-decorated Dyck paths.
+\begin{section}{The symmetric function recurrence} In this section we will provide a proof of the following symmetric function identity that agrees with the combinatorial recurrence on the generating function for $\circ$-decorated Schr\"oder paths.

 \begin{theorem} For $k\geq 0$, and for integers $d, r, m$,

 \end{theorem}

 Notice that at $d=0$, one of the terms is equal to $0$.
 This case of this identity is equivalent to the recurrence used in \cite{GXZ10} to prove the Schr\"oder case of the compositional shuffle conjecture.